3 Easy Ways For Relieving Back Pain

 As both short and tall people are aware the majority of the furniture is designed for the 'average' person somewhere in the middle, consequently sometimes the furniture itself is a challenge to backs if you are in that range of being outside the 'average' height.

-Third Activity - Lazy Eights - To Exercise Flexible Thoracic Spine
+Exercise Flexible Thoracic Spine

 There is an area of our thoracic spine that can hold a lot of tension, at the same time movement is restricted by the necessary protection provided by the shoulder blades.
 This part of our spine is very flexible, but also difficult to exercise and engage the surrounding muscles to release tightness and tension.